nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

    :local:
    :depth: 2

-This light bulb sample demonstrates the usage of the :ref:`Matter <ug_matter>` (formerly Project Connected Home over IP, Project CHIP) application layer to build a white dimmable light bulb device.
+This light bulb sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a white dimmable light bulb device.
 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
 You can use this sample as a reference for creating your own application.